 To enable a one-column layout, go to Catalog → Inventory → Categories.
 Expand the 'Design' tab.
 Select the '1-column' option in the 'Layout' box.

 The extension offers the filter by review with checkboxes if it is enabled from the backend.

 Search attribute values on a filter level

 A search option inside filters to search the values of attributes in the filter in case the list is long.

 If on the backend Filter values display limit option and Filter max height limit for scrollbar from are configured you can use scroll bar instead of "Show X more/ Show less".

 From the backend, you can configure how to display facets and filters.
 If a facet is disabled, it will be gray.
 Now selected filters can be added to the sidebar.

 Configuring the extension

-The configuration page comes in three sections: General Settings, SEO and Sliders.
+The configuration page comes in four sections: General Settings, SEO, Sliders and Additional Sorting Options.